raycast/extensions/extensions/chatgpt/README.md

 # Models availability

-### GPT-3
+### GPT-3.5

 - `gpt-3.5-turbo`
 - `gpt-3.5-turbo-0301`

 ### GPT-4

-GPT-4 models availability depends on your developer account.
+GPT-4 model availability depends on your developer account.
 You need access to the GPT-4 API key through OpenAI's waitlist from [here](https://openai.com/waitlist/gpt-4-api) to see the GPT-4 model option.

 # How to use